 - 1. Cognitive and psychomotor skills are presented to the student during didactic and laboratory classes. - 2.
 After the student has completed a minimum of one trial and is ready for a competency clearance exam, they will submit on OneDrive (www.onedrive.com) a competency clearance request. - 3.
 The clinical instructors will assign the first of that exam as a competency clearance to the students based on the student and patient availability. - 4.
 A trial exam and competency clearance exam on the same routine or procedure cannot be completed in the same day. - 5.
 The student may request clearances of any or all of the exams indicated for the current quarter or previous quarters. - 6.
 The student may not request clearances on any exams until they have been presented during didactic and laboratory classes. - 7.
 The student must clear on the specified number of clearances per quarter to insure successful completion of that quarter's clinical education module. - 8.
-The clearance forms must be completed and handed in to the appropriate personnel within two week time period or the clearance will be considered invalid. - 9.
+The clearance forms must be completed and handed in to the appropriate personnel within two-week time period or the clearance will be considered invalid. - 9.
 Mailboxes have been placed at Inland Imaging Holy Family, Valley Hospital, Deaconess Hospital and Providence Sacred Heart.
 All evaluations and clearances need to be placed in the mailbox by the clinical instructor or the staff technologists.
-It is the clinical instructor's responsibility to pick up these forms on a weekly basis and submit them to the clinical coordinator or program director. - 10.
-Students may only simulate 3 clearances during their time in the program.
-In order to simulate the student must have put in for a clearance a minimum of 30 days prior to the simulation.
+It is the clinical instructor's responsibility to pick up these forms on a weekly basis and submit them to the clinical coordinator or program director.

+- 10. Students may only simulate three (3) clearances during their time in the program.
+In order to simulate the student must have put in for a clearance a minimum of 4 weeks prior to the simulation.
 All simulated clearances will receive a 5% reduction in their final clearance score.
+Simulations are done during the 6th quarter if needed. - 11.
+All clearances must be completed by last day of the $6^{th}$ quarter.